 - Lyme disease

-At the London Clinic of Nutrition, our expert practitioner, Lowell Riezouw, uses a selection of bioresonance machines from Global Diagnostics and White Light Radionics to get the most precise readings possible.
-He uses these findings to develop a personalised protocol that may include further energy therapies, along with body-centred psychotherapy and homeopathy.
+At the London Clinic of Nutrition, we work with an expert practitioner, Lowell Riezouw, who uses a selection of bioresonance machines from Global Diagnostics and White Light Radionics to get the most precise readings possible.
+He uses these findings to develop a personalised protocol that may include further energy therapies, along with body-centered psychotherapy and homeopathy.

 Lowell says, “I have been in private practice for 25 years, and I also worked in a psychiatric clinic for 10 years.
 It was here that I gained great insight into very deep-seated mental and emotional illnesses.
 Through my work, I often found solutions to illnesses that could not be resolved with other methods.”

 As with all treatment approaches at the London Clinic of Nutrition, the goal of bioresonance is to help your body restore its natural balance—so you can enjoy better health.